 When the vaccine arrives at your practice, add it to the Lot Manager in PCC EHR.

 You can use a barcode scanner to enter information, or enter it manually.
-Use the table at the top of this article as a reference to check dosage, diluent, and NDC code information.
+Use the documentation that accompanies the vaccine and/or the CDC links at the top of this article to learn more about dosage, diluent, and NDC code information for each vaccine.
 Note that cartons and vials have different NDC codes.

 Order and Administer a COVID-19 Vaccine